 Editor’s note: This is an updated version of an article originally posted February 2010 with better photos and additional information.

-Jewish Apple cake is a moist, dense yet tender cake full of apple goodness.
-I make it frequently because so many people like it, especially our weekly community bible study group.
+Jewish apple cake is an exceptionally moist cake with apples that are layered both in the center of the cake and on the top.
+It is a dense, yet tender cake full of apple goodness.
+I make it frequently because so many people like it.

 Here is my handed-down recipe:

 - 5 or 6 apples, pared, cored & sliced about 1/4-inch thick